asaikali/remote-mcp-protocol/compose-design.md

 ## Constraint 7 - Docker Compose Wrapper Commands

 - Standard docker compose commands: `up`, `down`, `ps`, `logs`, `build`
-- These do the standard docker compose operations with:
+- These do the standard docker compose operations with nicely formatted output
-  - Nicely formatted output by calling docker compose with filtering params
-  - Visual dividers showing which profile is being operated on
 - `compose up` should auto-build if Dockerfile exists - let docker compose handle its default build behavior
 - `compose build` command builds the images locally that have build setup configured
 - The script should be true to docker compose behavior for known commands